nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 The first thing to consider when designing an API  is to select a protocol or API-style.
 While a comparison between all available options is a blogpost in itself, I'll quickly go through the protocols and API-styles I've used or experimented with:

 1. **REST / JSON.** Used for most API's these days and relies on the fundamental principles of HTTP (how it was originally intended).
+I'll assume you already know how to build a REST / JSON API.

-Despite its popularity weirdly I've come acros very few custom REST API's that are designed well, most struggling to reach even level 1 on the  <a href="https://martinfowler.com/articles/richardsonMaturityModel.html" target="_blank">Richardson Maturity Model</a> (I should note, I'm not a fan of <a href="https://nielskrijger.com/posts/2014-08-05/choosing-a-hypermedia-type/" target="_blank">level 3</a> myself).
-This is not surprising because REST is not strict but more like a convention, something I struggled with in the past <a href="https://nielskrijger.com/posts/2013-08-01/rest-and-json-best-practices/" target="_blank">as well</a>.
-In a business environment REST API's go well together with <a href="https://swagger.io/" target="_blank">Swagger/OpenAPI</a>.
+    Despite its popularity weirdly I've come acros few proprietary REST API's that are designed well, most struggling to reach even level 1 on the  <a href="https://martinfowler.com/articles/richardsonMaturityModel.html" target="_blank">Richardson Maturity Model</a> (I should note, I'm not a fan of <a href="https://nielskrijger.com/posts/2014-08-05/choosing-a-hypermedia-type/" target="_blank">level 3</a> myself).
+This is not surprising because REST is more like a convention, something I struggled with in the past <a href="https://nielskrijger.com/posts/2013-08-01/rest-and-json-best-practices/" target="_blank">as well</a>.

 2. **gRPC / Protobufs.** gRPC is a binary RPC protocol over HTTP/2 that is more efficient compared to REST / JSON over HTTP.
 It relies on <a href="https://developers.google.com/protocol-buffers/" target="_blank">protobufs</a> which requires you to specify an API as follows: